BennyPLS/Sleeper/README.md

 That's it!
 The Sleeper plugin should now be up and running on your Minecraft server, ready for you to configure and use as desired.

+To get help in-game of the command utility, type in the chat being a OP `/sleeper help`.

 ## 🖹 Configuration 🖹